awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 ## Remove one or more tags from a trail<a name="cloudtrail-additional-cli-commands-remove-tag"></a>

-To remove one or more tags from an existing trail, use the remove\-tags command\.
+To remove one or more tags from an existing trail, run the remove\-tags command\.

 The following example removes tags with the names *Location* and *Name* from a trail with the ARN of *arn:aws:cloudtrail:*us\-east\-2*:*123456789012*:trail/*Trail1** in the US East \(Ohio\) Region\.